turbulenz/turbulenz_engine/docs/source/developer_client_readme.rst

 Run the Developer Client from Xcode to capture the log output into the debug console.

+Several development options are available from the appropriate section of the iOS Settings menu, including a in-app development menu.

 It is possible to hard-code URLs into the Developer Client (see the comments at the top of the file `ViewController.mm` in the Xcode project).
 When this is done, the hard-coded URL will be used whenever the app is run from Xcode or and launched via the Turbulenz Developer Client icon in the home screen.
+This allows developers to create standalone apps that wrap a specific game.